boguszjelinski/kaboot/README.md

 for receiving requests, share statuses and store them in a database.

 Kaboot dispatcher consists of three vital components:
-* GLPK linear solver called from a Python subroutine, scenarios with 1000 customers & 1000 cabs have been tested
+* GLPK linear solver, scenarios with 1000 customers & 1000 cabs have been tested
 * Pool finder to assign several customers to one cab, currently max 4 separate passengers/requests are allowed (single-threaded)
 * low-cost method (aka greedy) pre-solver to decrease the size of models sent to solver